wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 With this plugin installed you can supply your customers with the Facebook Like-button.
 The link provided on Facebook will redirect to the actual product page.
 When you use Open Graph Tags as well, an image and description will be displayed on Facebook.

-If you are testing Shopp 1.2 beta please download our 1.2 version from the <a href="http://wordpress.org/extend/plugins/shopp-facebook-like-button-sflb/download/">Download page</a>.

 == Installation ==

 Download and install the plugin through your WordPress Admin Panel, or

 1. Dowload the right plugin zip-file.
-(Version 1.0 for Shopp 1.1.9, version 1.2 for Shopp 1.2 (beta).)
+(Version 1.0 for Shopp 1.1.9, version 1.2 for Shopp 1.2+.)
 2. Unzip the zip-file.
 3. Upload the folder to the `/wp-content/plugins/` directory
 4. The plugin is NOT going to change or edit your Shopp files, but just to be sure, back up your files and database.
 5. Activate the plugin through the 'Plugins' menu in WordPress
 6. Put `<?php shopp('product','facebook'); ?>` in your Shopp product.php template file.
-7. Adjust the settings on the settings page (Shopp sflb)
+7. Adjust the settings on the settings page (Shopp Extra, Shopp sflb)
 8. Supply <a href='Plugin URI: http://www.shoppdeveloper.com/shopp-facebook-like-button-plugin/' title='Shoppdeveloper.com feedback for Facebook Like Button Plugin'>Feedback</a>.
 We'd love to hear from you!

 == Frequently Asked Questions ==